Upgrade Deep Security Agent

 You must upgrade all relays before you begin upgrading agents, otherwise, upgrades may fail.

-Next, review the platform-specific notes below and complete any advised tasks.
+Review the following platform-specific notes and complete any advised tasks:

-You are now ready to upgrade your agent using any of the methods described in this topic.
+You are now ready to upgrade your agent using any of the provided methods.

 Upgrade the agent starting from an alert